ollieclarke8787/hypergraph_ideals/README.md

-# hypergraph_ideals
+# Hypergraph Ideals
-python module for working with polynomials, hypergraph ideals and s-polynomials
+Python module for working with polynomials, hypergraph ideals and s-polynomials.